-Capital spending either maintains or creates new assets that will contribute to Council's aims the and objectives over more than one The Council therefore vear. plans and budgets for capital expenditure by means of a 'rolling' four-year capital programme.
-This programme was last updated in February 2017 and included capital commitments of £10.7million over the period 2016/17 to 2020-21.
+Capital spending either maintains or creates new assets that will contribute to the Council's aims and objectives over more than one year.
+The Council therefore plans and budgets for capital expenditure by means of a four-year 'rolling' capital programme.
+This programme was last updated in February 2018 and included capital commitments of £12.9million over the period 2017/18 to 2021/22.